Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 Discourage non-financial data storage to keep Bitcoin focused as a decentralized payment system, right?

-Well, I mean, that would completely kill the speed of the Visa Network, right?
+Well, I mean, that would completely kill the speed of the Visa network, right?

-And they wanted to standardize data inclusion to ensure predictable behavior across the network.
+So they wanted to mitigate spam and abuse, and they wanted to standardize data inclusion to ensure predictable behavior across the network.

-And let me just make sure this makes sense.
+All right, now let me just pause here and let me just make sure this makes sense.

 Thank you.

-If all of this is making glorious sense to you so far, if it's too obvious or whatever, then you can mention that as well, but I want to make sure we're going at a good pace and that it's comprehensible.
+And just hit me with a why if all of this is making glorious sense to you so far, if it's too obvious or whatever, then you can mention that as well.

 Trying to keep spam, CP, bloatware, and sabotage, right?